Ereneri/PersonalSite/README.md

 ## Projects.html
 Projects page that has a list of all my completed and ongoing projects with links to github repos

-## Experiments.html
-Experiments page has a list of most of my experiments in a new technology or language

 ## About.html
 About me page has a short biography about me and below has a list of my education/certificates